-A. All street intersections involving arterial streets must be at right angles.
-The [insert official] and county engineer are authorized to approve intersection designs that are within 15 degrees of a right angle when reasonably determined to be necessary to address unless otherwise dictated by pedestrian and vehicle safety, topography or similar considerations.
+- A. All street intersections involving arterial streets must be at right angles.
+The [insert official] and city or county engineer are authorized to approve intersection designs that are within 15 degrees of a right angle when reasonably determined to be necessary to address pedestrian and vehicle safety, topography or similar considerations. - B. Where there is an offset in the alignment of a street across an intersection, the centerline offset (jog) must be at least 125 feet.
+Alternative centerline offsets may be approved by the [insert official]city or county engineer when reasonably determined to be necessary to address turn-lane stacking or traffic safety considerations.

-&lt;sup>11 Continuing discussion of whether this should be measured from ROW or curb line and whether distance can be tied to number of units and access points.
+13 Continuing discussion of whether this should be measured from ROW or curb line and whether distance can be tied to number of units and access points.